CLOUDPIXEL-LAB/ByteBox/README.md

 1. Head to **Settings → Appearance**.
 2. Use the **Glass Transparency** slider to shift the interface from airy to frosted depending on your wallpaper.
 3. Pick an **Accent Theme** (or build a custom 2–6 color palette) and an **Icon Palette** (or custom hex).
-4. Choose **Background**: solid color, custom 2–4 color gradient with angle, preset gradient, or a built-in wallpaper — upload your own if you prefer.
+4. Choose **Background**: solid color, custom 2–4 color gradient with angle, one of 8 gradient presets, or one of 12 built-in wallpapers — upload your own if you prefer.
-5. Set **Typography**: pick UI font and mono font separately.
+5. Set **Typography**: pick from 17 UI fonts and 13 mono fonts separately.
 6. Toggle **Light/Dark Mode** with the sun/moon button in the header.
 7. Click **Save preset** to store the whole setup (mode, colors, background, fonts, glass) and reapply it later.
-8. All settings persist locally and the entire UI updates in real time.
+8. All settings persist to the database and the entire UI updates in real time.

 ### 🌙 **Theme Toggle**
 - Click the **sun/moon icon** (top-right) to switch between dark and light base themes.